httpwg/http-extensions/draft-ietf-httpbis-bcp56bis.md

 considered, since the response will be used as long as it is considered fresh.

 Like other functions, HTTP caching is generic; it does not have knowledge of the application in use.
-Therefore, caching extensions need to be backwards-compatible, as per {{?RFC7234}}, Section 5.2.3.
+Therefore, caching extensions need to be backwards-compatible, as per
+{{?I-D.ietf-httpbis-caching}}, Section 5.2.3.

 ## Application State {#state}

-Applications that use HTTP MAY use stateful cookies {{?RFC6265}} to identify a client and/or store client-specific data to contextualise requests.
+Applications that use HTTP MAY use stateful cookies {{?I-D.ietf-httpbis-rfc6265bis}} to identify a client and/or store client-specific data to contextualise requests.

 When used, it is important to carefully specify the scoping and use of cookies; if the application exposes sensitive data or capabilities (e.g., by acting as an ambient authority), exploits are